Diagnose Lymphedema

 Vascular ultrasound: precise diagnostics

 We combine the clinical examination with ultrasound and—if necessary—additional imaging.
-This allows us to reliably distinguish lymphedema from lipedema, venous disease or organ-related conditions.
+This allows us to reliably distinguish lymphedema from lipedema, venous disease or organ-related conditions using modern measurement methods and, if needed, further imaging.

 Vascular medicine meets dermatology

 Many vascular conditions first become noticeable on the skin—through swelling, color changes or visible veins.
-At Derma Medical Clinic, vascular medicine and dermatology therefore complement each other perfectly.
+At our Vascular Center, vascular medicine and dermatology therefore complement each other perfectly.

 Everything under one roof

-You receive diagnosis, medical treatment, and cosmetic support in one place.
+You receive diagnosis and medical treatment in one place.
 This means you have fixed contact persons, short distances, and coordinated care, from the initial examination to aftercare.

 What patients say about our treatment